zuston/raytf/README.rst

 Tips
 ~~~~

-1. To solve the problem of Python module importing on Ray perm-cluster,
+1. To solve the problem of Python module importing on Ray on-prem cluster,
    this project must use Ray 1.5+ version, refer to this
    RFC(https://github.com/ray-project/ray/issues/14019)
 2. This project is only be tested by Tensorflow estimator training